choctawhatchee-basin-alliance/wq-dashboard/wq-dashboard/www/parmcomphowto.md

 <h4 style = 'text-align: center'>Using this Tab</h4>

-<p>This tab provides a comparison of parameters at the same location.
-Begin by choosing a date range and parameters to compare using the selections above the maps.</p>
+<p>This tab provides a comparison of parameters for selected regions (WBIDs) or stations.
+Begin by choosing an area type to summarize (region or station), date range, and parameters to compare using the selections above the maps.</p>

-<p>The maps show the mean values using a color gradient for the selected parameters and date range.
-Mousing over a station on the map will show additional information.
+<p>The maps show the mean values using a color gradient for the selected summary areas, parameters, and date range.
+Mousing over a location on the map will show additional information.
 The example below shows information for summarized station including the waterbody and station identifier and the mean value of the parameter for the date range.</p>

 <img src='parmcompmapex1.png' style='width: 30%; display: block; margin: 0 auto;'>
 <br>